 We also examined the probability of limiting the future rise in GMST below the Paris Agreement target of 1.5°C and upper limit of 2.0°C. Our probabilistic forecasts of projections of ΔT include a comprehensive treatment of the uncertainty in AER RF, a capability outside the scope of the GCM intercomparisons conducted for CMIP6.
-Our analysis indicates that if GHGs were to follow the the-SSP1-2.6 pathway, there would be scenario is the 1.5°C pathway, providing between a 57.0 64.853% likelihood of keepingthat the the end of century rise in ΔT would remain below the Paris Agreement target of 1.5°C (relative to pre-industrial) by the end of century based on HadCRUT5-depending on the choice of GMST and OHC record.
-We find that the SSP4-3.4 scenario is the 2.0°C pathway, as this scenario provides a 69.6-74.064% likelihood of limiting global warming to below the Paris Agreement upper limit of 2.0°C by end of century.
-These probabilities have declined upon our use of HadCRUT5 compared to the GMST record of HadCRUT4 to 64% and 74% for the SSP1-2.6 and SSP4-3.4 scenarios, respectively.
-In contrast, tendency of most CMIP6 GCMs to warm faster than has been observed vations over the past four decades.
-Our projections of ΔT using a physically based model tied to observations of ocean heat content,
+Our analysis indicates that the SSP1-2.6 scenario is the 1.5°C pathway, providing between a 57.0-64.8% likelihood of keeping the end of century rise in ΔT below the Paris Agreement target of 1.5°C (relative to pre-industrial) depending on the choice of GMST and OHC record.
+We find that the SSP4-3.4 scenario is the 2.0°C pathway, as this scenario provides a 69.6-74.0% likelihood of limiting global warming to below the Paris Agreement upper limit of 2.0°C by end of century.
+In contrast, the CMIP6 multi-model mean only suggests a 15.2% probability of achieving the Paris Agreement target for SSP1-2.6 and a 16.7% probability of attaining the Paris Agreement goal for SSP4-3.4.
+This result is not surprising, given the tendency of most CMIP6 GCMs to warm faster than has been observed over the past four decades.
+Our projections of ΔT using a physically based model tied to observations of ocean heat content, quantification of natural as well as anthropogenic drivers of variations in GMST, and consideration of uncertainty in AER RF are shown to be remarkably similar to the expert assessment of the future rise in GMST that was sketched out in Fig. 11.25b of AR5 (Kirtman et al., 2013), and the empirically-based filtering of CMIP6 model output recently published by Tokarska et al. (2020).